 - The Prize may be presented by the relevant State Chair of the National Executive of the APS College of Clinical Psychologists at a public forum.

-Nominees must be a student in their final year of Clinical training of an Australian Tertiary Institution with an APAC accredited postgraduate clinical psychology program.
+Nominees must be students who have completed their final year of clinical training of an Australian Tertiary Institution with an APAC accredited postgraduate clinical psychology program.

 - A call for nominations for the APS College of Psychologists Student Prize should: